What file types can Draft2Digital convert?

-You can change your book’s suggested list price the same way you set it the first time: Visit the book’s Publishing page, enter a new price, and click Publish.
+You can change your book’s suggested list price just as simply as you set it the first time.
+When you visit the book’s Publishing page, enter a new price, and click Publish.

 To do this, edit your book and skip to the Publishing page by clicking Publishing in the stages arrow at the top of the page.

 Can I control the price in other currencies?

 Yes!
 When you publish, you’ll enter your book’s list price in US dollars.
 By default, we convert the provided price into the various currencies of your selected digital stores using the currency conversion rate at the time of publishing.